Do You Have Millennial Anxiety? Ask The Body Experts

-“According to the Mental Health Foundation’s 2014 report ‘Living with Anxiety’, 22 per cent of women in the UK feel anxious ‘most of the time’.
-A 2016 review by researchers at Cambridge University found that women are twice as likely to experience anxiety as men, with those under thirty-five most affected.
+“According to the Mental Health Foundation’s 2014 report ‘Living with Anxiety’, 22 percent of women in the UK feel anxious ‘most of the time’.
+A 2016 review by researchers at Cambridge University found that women are twice as likely to experience the condition than men, with those under thirty-five most affected.

 How can you tell whether you have anxiety?

 “When I talk to people about their anxiety they often tell me that they don’t want to make a fuss, or that they feel bad because they know there are so many others with worse problems.
 They believe they ought to be able to pull themselves together.
 All this puts extra strain on them and makes them feel more anxious.
 The first thing to say is that, if you are suffering, then there is a problem and you deserve to get help.
 If worry or panic affect your daily life or are causing you distress, please don’t suffer in silence.”